the-events-calendar/the-events-calendar/readme.txt

 * Fix - Fixed issue where Google Maps Link would display in some situations even when there is no address information for which to generate a link.
 [94909]
 * Fix - Corrected reference to a Select2 asset (our thanks to @pyxis630 for flagging this problem and props to @andrasguseo for the fix) [95348]
 * Fix - Ensure that when start and end dates are passed to the REST API, all events within the date range are correctly retrieved (thanks @braffenberg and others for highlighting this issue!)
 [90005]
+* Tweak - Added Google Maps API key to all Google Maps URLs when the key is available, which prevents maps not loading on some hosting environments (props to @sfdfortnight, @thor, and many others for reporting this!)
+[62910]
 * Tweak - Adjusted CSS to improve the display of venue URLs/phone numbers (especially when Events Calendar PRO is also active) (our thanks to Mathew on the forums for flagging this issue) [69127]
 * Tweak - Added new REST API endpoint that allows looking up events by slug instead of ID at the path `events/by-slug/{slug}/`, it has the same functionality as the endpoint `events/{ID}` [92825]
 * Tweak - Added `slug` to the REST API responses for event data [92825]